edbit-dk/arpanet/README.md

-# HackWeb
+# HackLab

-HackWeb is a retro web-simulation of a stylized ARPANET/USENET, circa 1985-1990, a transcontinental network operated by the US Military, stretching from US to UK and Norway by sattelite.
+HackLab is a retro web-simulation of a stylized ARPANET/USENET, circa 1985-1990, a transcontinental network operated by the US Military, stretching from US to UK and Norway by sattelite.

 It is a full multi-user simulation, including simulated hosts from the early net, many